customer7/ncn/src/site/notes/Cases/Pediatrics/Encephalocele, Parietal.md

 ---

+## Post-Op Recovery

+- ICU with hourly neuro-checks overnight
+- TTF on POD1
+- Discharged home

+---

 ## Discussion

-- The lesion is at the proximity of superior sagittal sinus, a high risk of vascular injury.
+- The lesion is at the proximity of superior sagittal sinus and seems to have connection with the falcons sinus, posing a high risk of introperativr vascular injury.
 - [[Notes/Sinua, Falcine\|Falcine sinus]]